 ‘For homegrown purple sprouting broccoli, sow the seed in spring and transplant out the young plants in the middle of summer,’ suggests expert Tom Petherick, author of Sustainable (Pavilion).
 ‘They will grow happily in most soils without too much trouble, but the plants get big and might need staking if the garden is exposed and windy.’

-Sow in mid spring for summer and autumn sprouting varieties, and in late summer for overwintering purple sprouting broccoli.
+Sow in mid spring for summer and fall sprouting varieties, and in late summer for overwintering purple sprouting broccoli.

 Apart from the planting time, follow the same directions for the sowing, planting out and care of purple sprouting broccoli as for calabrese broccoli (see above).